John Frederick Amelung

-John Frederick Amelung (1741–1798) was a German-American glass artist active in Maryland.
+John Frederick Amelung (c.
+1741–1798) was a German-American glass artist active in Maryland.

 Biography

 He was born in the free city of Bremen in either 1741 or 1742.
-A glassmaker by trade, Amelung immigrated to the newly formed United States in the late 1780s, arriving in the state of Maryland.
+A glassmaker by trade, Amelung immigrated to Baltimore, Maryland in 1784.
 In Maryland, he became the founder of the New Bremen Glass manufactory.
 The company had the support of people like George Washington, Thomas Jefferson, and Benjamin Franklin.

-He produced decorative glass similar to Stiegel glass from 1784 to about 1795.
+The business produced decorative glass similar to Stiegel glass from 1784 to about 1795.
 Some of the glass products contained engraved decorative ornaments in the German style.
+The company made detailed pieces including works for the brother of Maryland's first governor, Thomas Johnson.
 His business was successful, benefiting from the young American nation's desire for economic independence from Great Britain.
+The factory suffered a fire to part of its complex during its first decade in business.
 A loan request for expansion was denied in 1790.

-He died in Maryland in 1798.
+Amelung died in Maryland in 1798.